Those who know Your name will put their trust in You, for You, Lord, have not forsaken those who seek You. Psalm 9:10

 David Becomes King over All Israel

 1 Then all Israel gathered to David at Hebron, saying, “We are your own flesh and blood.
 2 In times past, even when Saul was king, it was you who led Israel’s military.
-The Lord your God said to you, ‘You shall be shepherd of my people Israel, and you shall be prince over my people Israel.’ ”
+The Lord your God said to you, ‘You shall be shepherd of my people Israel, and you shall be ruler over my people Israel.’ ”

-3 So all the elders of Israel came to the king at Hebron; and David made a covenant with them in Hebron; and they anointed David king over Israel, according to the word of the Lord by Samuel.
+3 So all the elders of Israel came to the king at Hebron, and David made a covenant with them in Hebron, and they anointed David king over Israel, according to the word of the Lord by Samuel.